jonnybergdahl/Hacking_GrowCube/README.md

 The end goal of this project was to create a Python Growcube client library, and ultimately a proper Home Assistant integration.

-The Python client is available on [PyPi](https://pypi.org/project/growcube-client/) , and repository is located [here](https://github.com/jonnybergdahl/Python-growcube-client).
-This repository also contains scripts to discover devices on the network, as well as a complete app that talks to a device.
+The Python client is available on [PyPi](https://pypi.org/project/growcube-client/), and the source code repository is located [here](https://github.com/jonnybergdahl/Python-growcube-client).
+The repository also contains scripts to discover devices on the network, as well as a complete app that talks to a device.

 The Home Assistant integration repository is located [here](https://github.com/jonnybergdahl/homeassistant_growcube).